Idaho State University Speech and Language Clinic-Meridian

 100% employment rates for graduates

 The only Speech-Language Pathology program in the state of Idaho

 Offers an on-line pre-professional program (leveling coursework prior to enrolling in the master's program)that is one of only three in the nation

 Check in at front desk and obtain a parking pass from the administrative assistant.

 Clinic hours by appointment, 8:00 am - 6:00 pm Monday through Thursday.

 Services provided for adults and children include evaluation and treatment of:

 - Articulation, Receptive and Expressive Language, Voice, Fluency/Stuttering, Alternative and Augmentative Communication (AAC)

 - Aural/Oral Rehabilitation for children with Cochlear Implants and hearing aids

-- Communication difficulties following a stroke or traumatic brain injury (adult aphasia group)
+- Communication difficulties following a stroke or traumatic brain injury (adult aphasia)